michaelo/daya/README.md

 hidot is a tool and library to convert from the hidot format to regular .dot, .png og .svg.

 The hidot-format is intended to allow for rapid graphing from text sources.
-Mostly relationship-like diagrams such as (UML's= activity-, component-diagrams etc. There are currently no intentions to add features for sequence-diagrams and such.
+Mostly relationship-like diagrams such as (UML's= activity-, component-diagrams etc. There are currently no plan to add features for sequence-diagrams and such.

 It can be thought of as "a subset of dot with custom types" (*).

+The subset of attributes and such is highly opiniated, and very much subject to change.

 (*): This is also to be read as; There are many, many diagram-situations which are not intended to be solved by hidot.